-Burrell High School students aim to chip away at opioid epidemic with PSA
+Burrell High School student video targets opioid epidemic

 Winning would be great, but some Burrell High School students have a more important goal in mind when it comes to the district's latest competition.